adyshake/shaikhlab/README.md

 echo "password" | mkpasswd -m SHA-512 -s
 ```

-Then run `just edit-secrets` to replace the existing decrypted hash with the one
+Then run `just sops-edit` to replace the existing decrypted hash with the one
 that you just generated.
 If you use a password manager, sure to update the new
 password as necessary.